LibreCAD/docs/ref/commandline.rst

 LibreCAD is designed with emphasis on mouse-clicking input, and some options can be at the moment only selected by clicking, not by typing on command line.

-Using the Command line
+Using the Command Line
 ----------------------

-You can press the Space-bar or [Ctrl]-M to activate the command line.

-When the command line is active the "Command:" (left of where input appears) turns blue.
+You can press the Spacebar or [Ctrl]-M to activate the command line.
+Once it is active, the command prompt ("Command:", left of where input appears) turns blue.
 So now when you press a key you are entering commands.

-You press the [Esc] key to leave the command line and another [Esc] to cancel what you have written on the command line.
+Press the [Esc] key to leave the command line and another [Esc] to cancel what you have written on the command line.

 It is possible to enter a partial command, like "cir" and press [Tab] to have the command completed to circle.
 If you type too short a segment of a command, such as "c" and press [Tab], the command output will show "ch, circle, cut" because the command segment you typed in isn't unique.